 Earlier this year, John Bartels hung up his wings and retired from his role as a Qantas Airbus A380 captain.
 After a stellar aviation career spanning decades, John’s final flight as a commercial pilot was from Singapore to Melbourne in January 2019.

 Luckily for us, John is still posting actively on AFF.
-He also joined me on this fortnight’s episode of AFF on Air, the official Australian Frequent Flyer podcast.
+He also joined me on Episode 13 of AFF on AIR, the official Australian Frequent Flyer podcast.

 From a young age, aviation has run through John’s blood.
 He tells me that “there was a picture of me when I’m about five years old drawing airplanes on a chalk board”.